ahmedssabir/Semantic-Relatedness-Based-Reranker-for-Text-Spotting/README.md

 ## Training config
-First we need to set the training configation in the conf file:
+First, we need to set the training config file:

 ```
 {